Computer Lab Activities, Online Learning Activities

 Web Hunt: Christopher Columbus

 What was Columbus hoping to find?
 How many masts did the Santa Maria have?
 And where did turkeys originally come from?
-Find out as you explore the Library of Congress and other high-quality destinations.
+Students discover these answers and more as they journey around the Web!

 - Grades: 3–5, 6–8